All questions we receive will be answered in this section.

 We can’t provide precise information about this.
 The majority of the residents come from the Near East, in particular from Syria, Afghanistan and Iraq.

-b3) What languages do they use to speak among themselves and with others?
+b3) What languages do the residents use to speak among themselves and with others?

 The refugees use their first language to speak among themselves (for example, Arabic, Farsi, Dari, Hausa, Pashto) and use English, French or German to speak with others.

-b4) How long are they likely to live there?
+b4) How long are the residents likely to live there?

 We can’t provide precise information about this.
 A stay of around a year was planned.
 However in reality the refugees continue to live in the collective housing, till they have found an apartment and can move in.